Particular/NServiceBus.RavenDB/README.md

 1. Inside the root directory of the repository issue the following command: `docker-compose up -d`.

 The single node server is reachable under [`http://localhost:8080`](http://localhost:8080).
 The cluster leader is reachable under [`http://localhost:8081`](http://localhost:8081).

-## Contributing

-If you are interested in contributing, please follow the instructions on [How to contribute](https://docs.particular.net/platform/contributing).